Things to do during Spring & during your Hudson Valley Spring Break

 - Crawford House, Newburgh – Tour through the impressive 1830 home of Captain David Crawford!
 Crawford played a key role in the transition of Newburgh from a small riverside community to a thriving shipping and industrial city.
 (Open April) Admission: $5

 - Knox’s Headquarters State Historic Site, New Windsor – During the Revolutionary War, Major General Henry Knox, Commander of the America artillery, established his military headquarters at John Ellison’s 1754 Georgian-style house in Vails Gate.
-(Open May) Admission: Free
+(Tours begin in May)

 - USS Slater, Albany – Moored on the Hudson River in Albany, New York, the USS SLATER has undergone an extensive restoration that has returned the ship to her former glory.
 (Open April) Admission: $9